jasperlinsen/somethinghere-templating/README.md

 ### Scripts

-Scripts are transpiled with Babel with the preset `env`.
+Scripts are combined with Browserify and transpiled with Babel with the preset `env`.
 They are also compressed in `--prd` mode.

 ### CSS